laminas-api-tools/api-tools-hal/README.md

 - `getIdFromEntity`

-As an example, you could listen to the `renderEntity` event as follows (the following is done within a `Module` class for a ZF2 module and/or Apigility API module):
+As an example, you could listen to the `renderEntity` event as follows (the following is done within a `Module` class for a Laminas module and/or Laminas API Tools API module):

 ```php
 class Module